 - Attraction.
 Our goal is to attract a minister who has a record of leading churches that are growing spiritually and numerically. - Retention.
 Our goal is to increase the average time a minister remains at our church to more than ten years. - Motivation and reward.
 Our goal is to motivate our minister to do what is necessary to cause our church to meet its objectives as a congregation.

-All the elements of a minister's compensation plan should be annually evaluated.
-A thorough evaluation is much more than just adding an inflationary increase to gross pay.
+evaluation is much more than just adding an inflationary increase to gross pay.
 If the gross pay was inadequate before the increase, it is still too low after the inflationary increase.